Social Icons

 Directed by David Dobkin

-You must know these guys don’t just crash weddings they infiltrate the family and make sure they get invited to the after party.
-They do the same here and get invited to stay in the home of the William with both men trying to get to bed the other two daughters of William.
+You must know these guys don’t just crash weddings—they infiltrate the family and make sure they get invited to the after-party.
+They do the same here and are invited to stay at William's home, with both men trying to get into the beds of his other two daughters.
+How this lie turns into a romance is what the movie shows, along with how the men navigate the repercussions of starting everything based on a lie, which is fun to watch.

 0 comments: